Green Fins works to reduce the threats from snorkelling activities as well as diving.

 This has become a large-scale problem the world over.
 Feeding fish or any other species can lead to them becoming reliant upon that food source.
 It makes fish more aggressive towards divers and can lead to species interacting with others that they are not normally used to.
 It can also lead to corals getting smothered in algae as fish no longer eat the algae but eat the food instead.
 It also increases the amount of nutrients in the water.

-Want to learn more about Green Fins and the work they are doing to protect reefs?
+Learn more about the work Green Fins are doing to protect reefs.